Yehuda Sarna: Selected General Public Writing

+Rabbi Yehuda Sarna, “Open Hillel: Right Spirit, Wrong Partners”, Jewish Telegraphic Agency, Dec.
+24, 2013.

 Notable Mentions

+Mike Wagenheim, "Rooting out abuse is a rapidly growing Orthodox communal concern, survey finds", Jewish News Syndicate, Mar.
+20, 2023.

+Atra: Center for Rabbinic Innovation, "First-in-a-Generation Study Shows Positive Influence of Rabbis on Young American Jews", San Diego Jewish World, Mar.
+16, 2023.

+Adam Pourahmadi, "Abu Dhabi's stunning new multi-faith complex is a mosque, synagogue and church", CNN, Mar.
+1, 2023.

+Tamara Zieve, "UAE Jewish community opens the Moses Ben Maimon Synagogue", Jewish Insider, Feb.
+20, 2023.

+Zvika Klein, "Interfaith center, including synagogue, to open in Abu Dhabi on Thursday", Jerusalem Post, Feb 16.
+2023.

+Lazar Berman, "UAE interfaith compound featuring new synagogue set to open Thursday", Times of Israel, Feb.
+16, 2023.

+Daniel Ben-David, "New documentary tells story of Torah scroll gifted to UAE", The Jewish Chronicle, Nov.
+24, 2022.

+Abigail Klein Leichman, "‘Amen, Amen, Amen’", Jewish Standard, Oct.
+19, 2022.

 Dan Lavie, "A year on, Abraham Accords depict new chapter in region's history", Israel Hayom, Oct.
 4, 2021.

 Binsal Abdulkader, "'Muslim woman who stood guard Jewish prayer at AUH airport embodies UAE's tolerance:' Chief Rabbi", Emirates News Agency, Sept.
 16, 2021.

+"Every Family Reunion Needs the Right Venue," Permanent Mission of the United Arab Emirates to the UAE, Jan.
+29, 2021.

 "'Amen-Amen-Amen': New documentary tells the story of the UAE's first Jewish community", The National, Dec.
 15, 2020.

+Sam Zieve Cohen, "UAE chief rabbi: 10,000 Jews could soon live in gulf nation", Jewish Insider, Sept.
+30, 2020.

 Aviva Engel, "UAE's Chief Rabbi Yehuda Sarna: The pride of Montreal's Jewish Community", The Suburban, Sept.17, 2020.

 David Brooks, "From One Chief Rabbi to Another", Jewish Insider, June 27, 2019.

 Ron Kampeas, "NYU Chaplain to Be First Chief Rabbi in the United Arab Emirates", Haaretz, May 15, 2019.

 Awards and recognition

 Rabbi Sarna has received numerous awards for his work.
 In 2009, he was an honoree at the Jewish Learning Initiative on Campus Awards dinner.
 Additionally in 2009, he was listed as one of the "36-under-36" by The Jewish Week.
 In 2012, Rabbi Sarna received an award from Temple of Understanding with NYU's Imam Khalid Latif and Chelsea Clinton for their work in, "advancing a new model of integrating interfaith and cross cultural education into campus life."
 In 2013, he was honored by Yeshivat Har Etzion as "Alumnus of the Year."